 What is expected of me?

 The Bible teaches us to give a tithe, or the first 10 percent of what we earn, to God and the church’s work.
-For some, giving one tenth is a very difficult goal.
+For some, giving one-tenth is a very difficult goal.
 For others, it is the starting point, and their giving far exceeds 10 percent.
-The important thing is that you start somewhere, that your giving be in proportion to your income, that your giving reflects an appropriate offering to God given your means, and that your offerings express both your desire to serve the Lord and your investment in God’s work.
+The important thing is that you start somewhere, that your giving be in proportion to your income, that your giving reflects an appropriate offering to God-given your means, and that your offerings express both your desire to serve the Lord and your investment in God’s work.
 Begin by determining what percentage of your income you are giving to God.
 If you are not yet tithing, consider taking a step toward tithing this year.
 For example, if you now give 3 percent of your income, consider increasing your gift to 4 percent, and add 1 percent each year until you reach the tithing goal.
-Our prayer is that everyone will grow in his or her faith through giving financially to the ministries of the church and experience the joy and blessings that come from financial generosity.
+Our prayer is that everyone will grow in his or her faith by giving financially to the ministries of the church and experience the joy and blessings that come from financial generosity.

 Everything we have belongs to God.

 “A tithe [tenth] of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord.” —Leviticus 27:30 (NIV)

 Why do I need to return an estimate of giving card?